Cupra Born hatchback review

 - Frustrating controls

 The Cupra Born is the first all-electric model from the sporty offshoot of SEAT.
-Sharing its platform with the Volkswagen ID.3, it's intended as an electric car ‘with attitude’ that aims to take on the likes of the Tesla Model 3, Polestar 2 and Peugeot e-308.
+Sharing its platform with the Volkswagen ID.3, it's intended as an electric car ‘with attitude’ that aims to take on everything from the Tesla Model 3 and Polestar 2 to the BMW i3.
 It's slightly lower, longer and more aggressively styled than the VW on which it's based.

 It has more flair and feels less clinical than the ID.3 by comparison but you pay a small premium for this.
 Features like copper accents, dramatic LED lighting and 20-inch aerodynamic alloy wheels add some cool to the eco-credentials of electric motoring.
 Inside, a central display and digital instruments are just as crisp, and the software is marginally better to use than the VW's, even if frustrating touch-sensitive temperature and volume sliders are shared between the two cars.